jabb1123/ABCStack/RFCs/Network Layer RFC.md

-## Network Layer RFC
+## Internet Protocol RFC (Network Layer)
 ##### Feb 27, 2015
+##### Author: Nick Francisci
-In order to facilitate the communication between class, the following Network layer addressing scheme and related protocols was proposed on Thursday, the 26th of Febuary, 2015.
-Subsequent edits have been applied.
+In order to facilitate the communication between local area networks, the following network layer addressing scheme, following the rough convention of the IP standard, has been proposed.

 #### Addressing Scheme
 Each nework layer "IP" address consists of two fields each with values A-Z, 0-9.
 The first field refers to a LAN address and the second to a specific host within that LAN.
 Each team's LAN has a letter associated with it, assigned as follows: